 Director, representing the South Region.
 Three-year term expires in 2024.
-Mr. Godsey serves on the Compensation Committee and is Chair of the Policy Review Committee.
-He has been a farmer/rancher for five years or more with principle enterprises of corn, beans, wheat and cattle in a family operation with his parents.
-He is an officer and has controlling interest in R & S Godsey Farms, Inc. and Roots & Boots Cattle Company LLC.
+Mr. Godsey serves on the Compensation Committee.
+He has been a farmer/rancher for five years or more with principal enterprises of corn, beans, wheat, and cattle in a family operation with his parents.
+He is an officer and has controlling interest in R & S

+Godsey Farms, Inc. and Roots & Boots Cattle Company LLC.
 Mr. Godsey holds a B.S. from Colorado State University.